vExcess/JITLang/docs.md

 ```
 type variableName = value; // this is the general syntax
 int idk = 1; // variable declared with C-based data type name
-let idk = 3; // JITLang has automatic type detection so it's not necessary to give the variable an explicit type
+var idk = 3; // JITLang has automatic type detection so it's not necessary to give the variable an explicit type
 ```
 Rules for naming identifiers
 - identifiers can contain letters, digits, underscores, and dollar signs.
 - identifiers cannot begin with a number
 - identifiers are case-sensitive
 - Reserved words cannot be used as identifiers.
-If you use `let` rather than a specific type the compiler will automatically detect the variable's data type.
+If you use `var` or `let` rather than a specific type the compiler will automatically detect the variable's data type.
 If the variable is left uninitialized it will hold the value of `void` until assigned a value.
 Assigning a value to a variable whose's data types don't match causes JITLang to attempt to implicitly cast the value and throws a type error if it fails.
 Although you can't change a variable's data type, you can declare a new variable with the same identifer to shadow the old variable.
 Shadowing a variable will throw a compiler warning to alert the programmer about potential bugs.
 Even though it throws a warning the code will still compile and run perfectly fine.
 Using the `#allow-shadowing` compiler flag will disable this warning.
-If the variable is to be a constant you can use the `const` modifier ex: `const int a = 1;`.
-If the variable is being declared with modifiers (const, private, static, export) and the variable type is unspecified then you can leave out the `let` ex: `const a = 1;`.
+If the variable is to be a constant you can use the `let` modifier ex: `let int a = 1;`.
+If the variable is being declared with modifiers (let, private, static, export) and the variable type is unspecified then you can leave out the `var` ex: `let a = 1;`.
 In addition modifiers don't necessarily need to be behind the data type.
-Both `const int a = 1;` and `int const a = 1;` are perfectly valid, but I think you're weird if you use the later.
+Both `let int a = 1;` and `let int a = 1;` are perfectly valid, but I think you're weird if you use the later.
 Accessing a variable that hasn't been declared throws a reference error.
 All variables are block scoped
 ```
 {
-	let a = 1;
+	var a = 1;
-	let b = 2;
+	var b = 2;
 	a // 1
 	b // 2
 	{
 		a // 1
 		b // 2
 		a = 3;
-		let b = 4;
+		var b = 4;
 		a // 3
 		b // 4
 	}